ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 the conditions imposed in the ``AllowsSowing()`` method from the ``cropSequenceEnforcer`` have to be met (in addition to the previously existing conditions).
 In practice, this means that we have to:

-- Access the name of the current crop
+- Access the name of the current crop:
 .. code-block:: csharp

         string cropName = GetCropName();